iamalminko/iamalminko.github.io/index.md

                         </div>
                         <div class="text">
                             <p>My name is Alminko Kašibović.
 I am a Web Developer, and I'm very passionate and dedicated to my work.</p>
                             <p>With 2 years experience as a professional Web developer, I have acquired the skills and knowledge necessary to make your project a success.
-I enjoy every step of the design process, from discussion and collaboration.</p>
+I enjoy every step of the design process, from discussion and collaboration to implementation
+                                and testing.</p>
                         </div>
                         <div class="waxon_tm_button" data-position="left">
                             <a href="img/resume/resume.jpg" download>